Qihoo360/doraemon/README.md

 - LDAP/OAuth 2.0/DB Multiple login mode support.

 ## Architecture

 The whole system adopts the separation of front and back ends, in which the front end uses React for data interaction and display.The backend uses the **[Beego](https://beego.me)** framework for data interface processing and data for MySQL storage.

 ![Architecture](docs/images/Architecture.png)

 ## Component
-- Rule Engine:Pull rules from Alert Gateway,and then send the rules to prometheus server to caculate and push the alerts to Alert Gateway.
+- Rule Engine: Pull rules from Alert Gateway,and then send the rules to prometheus server to caculate and push the alerts to Alert Gateway.
-- Alert Gateway:Aggregate the alarms and send them to alarm receivers according to their alarm strategies.
+- Alert Gateway: Aggregate the alarms and send them to alarm receivers according to their alarm strategies.
-- Web UI:For adding rules,alarm strategies and maintain groups.To confirm alarms and view historical alarm records.
+- Web UI: For adding rules,alarm strategies and maintain groups.To confirm alarms and view historical alarm records.

 ## Dependence